PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/genprac.md

   - A spare USB drive

       Extremely helpful for troubleshooting and repairing/reinstalling the OS.
 Ventoy reccomended, MediCat optional - [Link](https://pc-gaming-wiki.github.io/#usb-booting--imaging)
-      For just windows, 16GB is plenty, for medicat, 32GB minimum, but 64GB+ are just as cheap if buying new.
+      If you just want a windows recovery drive, 16GB is enough.
+For medicat, 32GB is likely the bare minimum.
+If you are buying a new flash drive, 64GB+ are likely within a couple dollars of smaller drives, and are generally more worth it.
   - Compressed Air (Or an electric duster/air compressor if available)

       Generally a good idea to have for cleaning the PC and keyboard.
-Can be bought in store, or use an air compressor.
+Can be bought in store.
   - A backup target

       Anything or anywhere that isnt your computer.
 Google Drive, Mega, an external hard drive are all good backups.